Mehedi16009/F1Tenth-MC-Scheduling/README.md

 Google Colab implementation of physics-informed mixed-criticality scheduling for F1Tenth cars, replicating and extending RTAS 2025.
 Includes EDF scheduler with mode switching, simplified 2D vehicle and LiDAR simulation, crash probability analysis, and visualizations.
 ------

-# Physics-Informed Mixed-Criticality Scheduling for F1Tenth Cars
+## Physics-Informed Mixed-Criticality Scheduling for Autonomous F1Tenth Cars Safety

 This repository contains a **Google Colab implementation** that replicates and extends the research paper: